andreasabel/inCode/entry/functor-combinatorpedia.md

     It's not a particularly useful type, but it can be useful if you want to provide an `f a` alongside "which position" it is on the infinite list.
-    Repeatedly using `consMF` will push the `f` further and further along the list.

 ### :\*: / Product